 I’ve recently switched to using nginx + php-fpm + mariaDB for the backend running this WordPress blog and running it on a micro instance on amazon web services.
 I did this because I wanted to learn some newer technologies and see how they differ from the standard LAMP setup that I’m so familiar with.
-While doing so I for some foolish reason had my WordPress permalink structure set so that all my urls ended with a .html.
+While doing so I for some foolish reason had my Wordpress permalink structure set so that all my urls ended with a .html.
 I did this 5 years ago and cannot for the life of me remember why.
 Now that I’ve moved over and I have a few popular posts that are still linking to these old urls I needed a way to have people find them without having to search the site.

 With my new install I wanted to make sure I have my SEO sorted.
 I did some research on the best permalink structure and found a post by the ever popular Yoast that mentions that you should just use post name and nothing else.